 There are two front seats and four rear seats; FAA safety guidelines require seating positions to be assigned based on weight and balance of all passengers for each helicopter.

 The average temperature is between 15-20°F cooler than on the ground.

 Wildlife is abundant in Southeast Alaska and sightings are possible on any tour, however this is not a designated wildlife tour and nothing can be guaranteed.

-Water and hot beverages are available at the helicopter base, no food or drink is provided while on tour.
+Water and hot beverages are available at the helicopter base.
+No food or drink is provided while on tour.

 Guests must be comfortable walking short distances on uneven and occasionally icy surfaces.

-There are restroom facilities at the helicopter base before you depart on your tour, but there are no restrooms available on the glacier.
+There are restroom facilities at the helicopter base before and after you depart on your tour, but there are no restrooms available on the glacier.